Course - Cultural Policy and Project Development - FM3004

 Further on evaluation

-The final exam consists of a term paper in the form of an application for the funding of a cultural activity, including a project description and a basic budget.
+The final exam consists of a term paper where the student develops a cultural project, including a project description and a basic budget.

 The project will then be presented in the form of a "pitch" for the assessing committee.
 The performance in this oral exam may adjust the grade of the term paper.